vikramkhaire/flya/README.md

 # flya
-a simple calculations to find the gas in diffuse Lyman alpha fraction
+a simple calculation to find the gas in diffuse Lyman alpha fraction